Mehrpouya/mehrpouya.github.io/_posts/2015-05-27-remotest-light-buld-in-UK.md

 Sitting in the [Knoydart bunkhouse][bunkhouse] the three of us joined by [Kyle Smith][Kyle] operations manager of [Knoydart Foundation][knoydartfoundation] and [Benny Talbot][Benny] from Community Energy Scotland.
 We were trying to find a way to engage with the community and tourists about how to have better awareness of energy consumption to avoid power cuts and develop ways to use the surplass energy.

 After a couple of hours of writing down ideas and sketches, [Kyle][Kyle] mentioned if we have seen the new [Phillips smart light bulbs][phillipshue].
-None of us have heard about them before, couple of more hours of research and the next day [Margus][Margus] developed the first hack of the light bulb.
+None of us have heard about them before, however after a few more hours of research, the next day [Margus][Margus] developed the first hack of the light bulb.
 We managed on our last night in Knoydart to install it on one of the computers in the community library.
-The pupose was to change the color of the light bulb according to the community energy consumption.
+The purpose was to change the color of the light bulb according to the community energy consumption.

-And this is what we left there for 3 month.
+And this is what we left there for the following 3 months.

 ![Phillips Hue in the library](/assets/Knoydart/philips-library.jpg)